scferrada/starter-hugo-academic/content/publication/2022-grades-khayatbashi-mappings/index.md

 ---
-title: 'Converting Property Graphs to RDF: A Preliminary Study of the Practical Impact of Different Mappings'
+title: "Converting Property Graphs to RDF: A Preliminary Study of the Practical Impact of Different Mappings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here